sunfounder/pico_4wd_car/docs/source/play_mode.rst

 While this controller is running, **Grayscale Value(A)** will show the values of the three grayscale sensors in real time.

-If you want to switch to Line Track mode (open the **Line Track(N)** widget), then you need to set the Line Track threshold and Grayscale threshold according to the current environment first, as follows.
+If you want to switch to Line Track mode (open the **Line Track(N)** widget), then you need to set the thresholds according to the current environment first, as follows.

 #.
 Place the grayscale module in three environments: white, black and hanging in the air (10cm or more) to see how the data in the changes.